 - Leave them on the ground in a big pile.

 - Thoroughly stamp on the stems to stop them re-sprouting.

-- Do not dump on the path or roadways as they become slippery to users.
+- Do not dump them on the path or roadways as they become very slippery.

 - Check the piles periodically to make sure there is no re-sprouting – they will rot down quite quickly.

 - Before you leave the area, check you are not carrying seeds off the site, spreading the seeds elsewhere.